MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/remote-assist/mobile-app/making-calls-on-remote-assist-mobile.md

 > - Joining Microsoft Teams meetings.
 > - Making calls to browser-based Teams.
 > - Participating in a group call with Dynamics 365 Remote Assist mobile and Teams mobile users.
-> - Participating in a one-to-one with a Dynamics 365 Remote Assist mobile and Dynamics 365 Remote Assist on HoloLens user.

 ### See also